GIS-S-mart/Welcome/docs/contributing.md

 - As you update your PR and apply changes, mark each conversation as [resolved](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/commenting-on-a-pull-request#resolving-conversations).
 - If you run into any merge issues, checkout this [git tutorial](https://github.com/skills/resolve-merge-conflicts) to help you resolve merge conflicts and other issues.

-### Your PR is merged!

-Congratulations :tada::tada: The GitHub team thanks you :sparkles:.

-Once your PR is merged, your contributions will be publicly visible on the [GitHub docs](https://docs.github.com/en).

-Now that you are part of the GitHub docs community, see how else you can [contribute to the docs](/contributing/types-of-contributions.md).

-## Windows

-This site can be developed on Windows, however a few potential gotchas need to be kept in mind:

-1. Regular Expressions: Windows uses `\r\n` for line endings, while Unix-based systems use `\n`.
-Therefore, when working on Regular Expressions, use `\r?\n` instead of `\n` in order to support both environments.
-The Node.js [`os.EOL`](https://nodejs.org/api/os.html#os_os_eol) property can be used to get an OS-specific end-of-line marker.
-2. Paths: Windows systems use `\` for the path separator, which would be returned by `path.join` and others.
-You could use `path.posix`, `path.posix.join` etc and the [slash](https://ghub.io/slash) module, if you need forward slashes - like for constructing URLs - or ensure your code works with either.
-3. Bash: Not every Windows developer has a terminal that fully supports Bash, so it's generally preferred to write [scripts](/script) in JavaScript instead of Bash.
-4. Filename too long error: There is a 260 character limit for a filename when Git is compiled with `msys`.
-While the suggestions below are not guaranteed to work and could cause other issues, a few workarounds include:
-    - Update Git configuration: `git config --system core.longpaths true`
-    - Consider using a different Git client on Windows